Student Ambassadors Scheme

 - Providing a voice to the student community through attending focus groups, advising on Student Member policy and other student activities at the Society

-- Providing thought pieces for the new Student Ambassadors' area of the website and our magazine The Endocrinologist
+- Create content for the Ambassador Zone and our magazine The Endocrinologist